Contact information for key programs and services at this installation.

 More about the program:

-Transportation is provided to and from Tinker, Parkview, Barnes, Schwartz, Midwest City, and Soldier Creek Elementary schools, and Carl Albert Middle & High School.
-We also pick youth from St. Philip Neri Catholic School.
+Transportation is provided to and from Tinker, Parkview, Schwartz, and Soldier Creek Elementary schools, and Carl Albert Middle & High School.

 Parents needing care for their child(ren) must go to www.Militarychildcare.com website to register.
-When a space is available, parents will receive an email from the website notifying them of a space and will direct them to go to the Tinker Youth Center to complete a Parent Agreement packet.
-Required documents needed in the registration packet include: copy of the child’s up to date immunizations (this includes a flu shot from the current flu season), sponsor’s most recent LES, spouse’s most recent LES, pay stub, or school letter (if applicable), and divorce decree/power of attorney (if applicable).
+When a space is available, parents will receive an email from the website notifying them of a space along with a link to establish a fully completed account in the CYP-BMS system and a Parent Agreement packet.
+Some other required documents needed in the registration packet are copy of the child’s up to date immunizations (this includes a flu shot from the current flu season), sponsor’s most recent LES, spouse’s most recent LES, pay stub, or school letter (if applicable), and divorce decree/power of attorney (if applicable).